CleverCloud/doc.clever-cloud.com/commons/addons/fs_buckets.md

 Buckets are configured using environment variables.
 Add the following to your application :

 ```
-CC_FS_BUCKET=/some/empty/folder:bucket-8cef666d-6c0f-406e-bd65-a12877a30fba-fsbucket.services.clever-cloud.com
+CC_FS_BUCKET=/some/empty/folder:bucket-01234567-0123-0123-0123-012345678987-fsbucket.services.clever-cloud.com
 ```

-You can use multiple buckets by using any other number at the end of the variable.
+You can setup multiple buckets by appending a number at the end of the environment variable's name.
 ```
 CC_FS_BUCKET=/some/empty/folder:fs_bucket_host
 CC_FS_BUCKET_1=/some/otherempty/folder:fs_bucket_other_host